ksh-b/wanda/README.md

 Older versions can be found [here (android)](https://gitlab.com/kshib/wanda/-/tree/sh-android) and [here (desktop)](https://gitlab.com/kshib/wanda/-/tree/sh-desktop)

 ## Issues
-The script is only tested on Manjaro+KDE and Android+Termux.
-But should work on windows and other linux distros as well.
+The script is tested on Manjaro+KDE and Android+Termux and Windows 11.

-Feel free to raise issues.
+On Windows, you might need to set wallpaper mode to slideshow with folder as `C:\Users\%username%\wanda`

 ## License
 MIT